NickMo91/Baraki/README.md

-# NYCDA Final Project / Search for Drinks and get the recipes, or for ingredients and get recommendations.
+# NYCDA Final Project

+* Search for Drinks and get the recipes, or search for ingredients and get recommendations.

 <!-- This template allows you to very quickly spin up a React application that's
 equipped with Webpack for builds.
 It provides the following features: